It began the way most miracles do: by accident or the hand of God, take your pick.

 Then there were still some Christmas lights on the stores, and that little bunch of Girl Scouts out raising money in front of the Read Me Now bookstore.
 Jasper Blankenship was inside going through the books to fortify his cabin’s library for winter and sat, listening with a smile to the girls as they laughed and waited for customers that weren’t really coming along too briskly.

 “It’s a shame there aren’t more people out today for those girls,” said Sarah McKinley, behind the counter.
 Jasper nodded and paid for his books, then walked out to the truck.
 He stopped and thought for a while, then brought out his violin, rosined the bow, and walked over to the sidewalk next to the girls.

 “You girls like fiddle music?” he asked.

 And Jasper began playing fiddle tunes.

-Dud got out his accordion and was able to at least do the bass buttons as accompaniment.
+Dud got out his accordion and joined in the fun.